KhayaDillon/rails-reading-list-manager-project/planner.md

 To Consider
-x-Should shelved_book delete be in update action?

-Home link on Library page when user is not logged in
+x-Should shelved_book delete be in update action? x-Home link on Library page when user is not logged in